Vignesh0404/zhipper-house-rules/README.md

 <p><b>b.
 Listing Information:</b> You can always delete all the data/listings entered by you without deleting your account.</p>

 <h3>Changes to this Privacy Policy</h3>
 <p>We may update this Privacy Policy from time to time to reflect changes in our practices or for legal, operational, or regulatory reasons.
-We will notify you of any material changes to this Privacy Policy by posting a notice on the App or sending an email.</p>
+We will notify you of any material changes to this Privacy Policy by posting a notice on the App or emailing.</p>

 <h3>Contact us</h3>
-<p>If you have any questions, concerns, or requests regarding this Privacy Policy or our practices, please contact us at <a href="noreply.zhipper@gmail.com">noreply.zhipper@gmail.com</a>.
-By using the App, you acknowledge that you have read and understood this Privacy Policy.
+<p>If you have any questions, concerns, or requests regarding this Privacy Policy or our practices, please get in touch with us at <a href="noreply.zhipper@gmail.com">noreply.zhipper@gmail.com</a>.
+Using the App, you acknowledge that you have read and understood this Privacy Policy.
 Thank you for trusting Zhipper.
 We are committed to protecting your privacy and providing a safe and enjoyable marketplace experience for college students.</p>
 <br>
 <h2>Terms & Conditions</h2>